gaurav8297/kuzu/README.md

 - Zero Copy Fast Distance Computations through the buffer manager.
 - Easy to use as implemented in an embedded database.

-Our Paper for more info and benchmarks against STOA baselines: https://cs.uwaterloo.ca/~ssalihog/papers/navix-tr.pdf
+Our Paper for more info and benchmarks against SOTA baselines: https://cs.uwaterloo.ca/~ssalihog/papers/navix-tr.pdf

 ## Abstract